 “The help of the David Foster Foundation made a big difference for us because we have been able to be together during this adventure.
 We grew together instead of going through the hardest times of our life apart” -Valerie Oulette, Mother of Charlie.

-Today, Charlie continues to spend a few weeks a year in hospital due to her low immune system since the transplant.
-In the past 6 months, she has been hospitalized with infection and minor liver rejection, but can go to daycare, play with friends, and continue to develop like any four-year-old little girl.
+Today, Charlie continues to spend a few weeks a year in the hospital due to her low immune system since the transplant.
+In the past 6 months, she has been hospitalized with infection and minor liver rejection, but she can also go to daycare, play with friends, and continue to develop like any four-year-old little girl.